bit101/quicksettings/README.md

 ## Misc.

-Pretty much all methods that are not getters will return a reference to the panel itself, allowing you to chang calls.
+Pretty much all methods that are not getters will return a reference to the panel itself, allowing you to chain calls.

     var panel = QuickSettings.create(10, 10, "Panel")
         .addRange("x", 0, 100, 50, 1)